RobertNorthard/adop-pipeline-builder/README.md

 ![HomePage](https://raw.githubusercontent.com/RobertNorthard/adop-pipeline-builder/master/img/screenshot.png)

 If you load this cartridge it is possible to extend this tool.
 Also look out for the related [Integrated Pipeline platform extension](https://github.com/statlus/adop-platform-extension-pipeline-builder) that can be used to add this to an ADOP.

+# Launching the pipeline builder

+The recommended method to launch the application is using `docker-compose up`.
+The application will be exposed on port 80.

+Alternatively, you can use `node server.js`.

+# Contribute

+Please feel free to contribute.
+Pull requests are welcome.